 Türkiye and Syria earthquake response

 The consequences of the earthquakes have exacerbated the already precarious humanitarian situation for people in northwest Syria.
 Fifty-five medical facilities in Syria were damaged and several others have been completely destroyed, hindering their capacity to respond.
-In this context, both medical and relief support remain priorities for the thousands of people who lost their homes and are exposed to cold temperatures.

 - Try a different country, year, format, or topic.

 - Clear one or more filters